GemsNY

 Science and technology are now so advanced that it is possible to create gemstones in laboratories.
 Usually, there are two methods to replicate a gemstone.

-HPHT (High-pressure, High-temperature): This is one of the oldest methods to create gemstones in a lab.
-The HPHT process uses heating treatment to mimic natural gemstones in a lab in a fraction of the time it takes for a natural diamond to form.
-Components of natural gemstones are exposed to extreme heat and pressure to form a gemstone that has the same physical and chemical properties as a natural one.
+This is one of the oldest methods to create gemstones in a lab.
+The HPHT process uses heating treatment to mimic natural gemstones in a lab in a fraction of the time it takes for a gemstone or a natural diamond to form.
+The building blocks of natural gemstones receive extreme heat and pressure but inside an equipment.
+So, the result is a gemstone having the same physical and chemical properties as a natural one.

 Is it easy to identify the lab-grown gemstones?